HarshadaSYadav/AlgorithmVisulizer/README.md

 ---

-**Algorithm Visualizer for Stack** is a project aimed at making complex algorithms more understandable through visualization.
-Dive into the world of stack-based algorithms and enhance your understanding today!
+**Algorithm Visualizer** is a project aimed at making complex algorithms more understandable through visualization.
+Dive into the world of algorithms and enhance your understanding today!